areenberg/MDPSolver/README.md

-# `mdpsolver`: An efficient solver for Markov Decision Processes
+# `mdpsolver`: A fast solver for Markov Decision Processes

-`mdpsolver` is the Python package for deriving the policies of Markov Decision Processes (MDPs) with infinite-horizon and the expected total discounted reward optimality criterion.
+`mdpsolver` is the Python package for Markov Decision Processes (MDPs) with discounted rewards and infinite-horizon.

 ## Features

+* Fast solver-engine: Up-to **30x faster** than other Python-based solvers (see details in the documentation).
 * Available on PyPI.
-* Solver-engine developed in C++.
-* Available optimization algorithms: *Value iteration*, *Policy iteration*, and *Modified policy iteration*.
+* Three optimization algorithms: *Value iteration*, *Policy iteration*, and *Modified policy iteration*.
+* Three value-update methods: *Standard*, *Gauss–Seidel*, *Successive over-relaxation*.
 * Includes support for sparse matrices.

 # Quick start guide